 - Mobile conversion

-- Improving your website’s Search Engine Optimization
+- Improving your site’s Search Engine Optimization

 - Image galleries (with rotating images, lightboxes, etc.)

-- User testimonial forms
+- Customer feedback forms

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)